imranmaj/language-chat/README.md

 A tool to practice language skills by chatting in different languages

-This repository will run out of the box on Heroku.
+On Heroku, run `heroku addons:add heroku-postgresql:hobby-dev`.
+This software will run out of the box once postgres is set up.

 Locally, run `python launch.py` and navigate to `localhost:5000`